hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-database admin wp_db

-The function for deleting the database.
+This function for deleting the database.
 If database user have access to another database, he will not be deleted.

 *******************************************************************